NoorNoor19/Lab3/README.md

 type "make" in the terminal and enter, and you will see a list of all the applicable books there are no extra tools needed

+The technologies used are awk, makefile and .sh